 “The Catholic Church teaches that Sacred Tradition contains nothing whatsoever that is contrary to the Bible.
 Some Catholic thinkers would even say that there is nothing in Sacred Tradition which is not also found in Scripture, at least implicitly or in seminal form.
 Certainly the two are at least in perfect harmony and always support each other.”

-Here are the issues with both: The challenge to the Partim-Partim position stands: prove it.
+The challenge to the Partim-Partim position stands: prove it.
 Prove these traditions come from an apostle.
-Typically the way they do this is by appealing back to the church.
+Typically, the way they do this is by appealing back to the church.
 They believe these Traditions are Traditions because the church says so (Sola Ecclesia), which is of course begging the question.
 No attempt can be made to infallibly demonstrate these Traditions and their apostolic lineage.

-The MS position has an entire host of problems, the main ones being the particular exegesis of passages it’s adherents claim contain “seeds” of Tradition.
+The M.S. position has an entire host of problems, primarily the particular exegesis of passages its adherents claim contain “seeds” of Tradition.
 However, their main issue seems to be that they have just conceded the Protestant position of the passage in question.
 When Paul tells the Thessalonicans to “hold fast” to both the oral and written traditions, the Protestant argues that, today, all the necessary oral are now written.
-That is our argument, and it seems the MS view is forced to give us a hearty “Amen!”
+That is our argument, and it seems the M.S. view is forced to give us a hearty “Amen!”

 Tradition VS tradition

-The final point in regards to Tradition that needs to be addressed is that the article only serves to validate some of the claims made earlier in these blog posts, particularly, Sola Ecclesia.
+An additional point in regards to Rome’s Tradition that needs to be addressed is that the article only serves to validate some of the claims made earlier in these blog posts, particularly, Sola Ecclesia.

 “Of course one must differentiate between Tradition (upper-case “T”) that is part of divine Revelation, on the one hand, and, on the other hand, Church traditions (lower-case “t”) that, although good, have developed in the Church later and are not part of the Deposit of Faith…Anything that is part of Tradition is of divine origin and hence unchangeable, while Church traditions are changeable by the Church.
 Sacred Tradition serves as a rule of faith by showing what the Church has believed consistently through the centuries and how it is always understood any given portion of the Bible.
 One of the main ways in which Tradition has been passed down to us is in the doctrine contained in the ancient texts of the liturgy, the Church’s public worship.”

 This especially becomes a problem for the MS crowd.
-The MS crowd essentially demotes Tradition to interpretation.
-Their view of tradition is how to rightly interpret and apply particular biblical passages.
-MS essentially makes “interpretation” and “Tradition” synonyms.
-Peters, who holds to MS, says this,
+The MS adherents essentially demote Tradition to holding the purpose of interpretation.
+Their view of Tradition is that, rather than being a body of revelation, it simply serves in rightly interpreting and applying particular biblical passages.
+MS essentially makes “interpretation” and “Tradition” synonymous.
+In this view, Tradition is a lens, a guide, not information.
+Peters, who holds to M.S., says this,

 “Sacred Tradition complements our understanding of the Bible and is therefore not some extraneous source of Revelation which contains doctrines that are foreign to it.
 Quite the contrary: Sacred Tradition serves as the Church’s living memory, reminding her of what the faithful have constantly and consistently believed and who to properly understand and interpret the meaning of Biblical passages.
 In a certain way, it is Sacred Tradition which says to the reader of the Bible ‘You have been reading a very important book which contains God’s revelation to man.
 Now let me explain to you how it has always been understood and practiced by believers from the very beginning.'”